 In 2011, SAWF board members Suzanne Dickerson and Cherie McCain hosted about 40 Greenville County SC middle school girls at Clemson Universities ICAR campus to talk to them about the great options which exist in the Automotive & STEM fields.
 Together using a kit of random parts, teams built various balloon powered vehicles and raced them in front of the building.
 At that moment, ALL GIRLS AUTO KNOW® was born.

 In 2012 the number of attendees more than doubled.
 In 2013, it doubled again.
 Events focused on a presentation on automotive/SAWF/STEM, an interactive panel discussion and a hands-on activity.
 By 2014, we expanded to 300 attendees, students and their educators, from multiple Upstate SC counties.
 We added an expo which includes about a dozen representatives from Automotive OEMs and suppliers, STEM Educators, and other STEM organizations.
 In 2015, we expanded to 2 events per year to include more Upstate SC counties and when possible based on the host, added an automotive tour to replace the panel discussion.
 In 2017, we expanded to 3 events adding Birmingham, Alabama.
 In 2018, we increased to four adding one in Kentucky.
-Our goal for 2019 it to have a total of six, with two in South Carolina, two in Alabama, one in Kentucky and one in Tennessee.
+COVID-19 put a halt to all AGAK programs planned in 2020.
+In 2021 we have one planned for the spring in Tennessee with the hope to do an additional four in the fall – two in Alabama, one in Tennesee and one in South Carolina.

 - 2019 All Girls Auto Know® Northern Upstate SC at BMW Manufacturing – April 17, 2019 (18th)